Rajeshwer-ReddyK/Rajeshwer-ReddyK/README.md

 - 👋 Hi, I’m @Rajeshwer-ReddyK
-- 👀 I’m interested in ...
-Azure Devops
+- 👀 I’m interested in Devops related stuff
-- 🌱 I’m currently learning ...
-Azure services & Automation Testing
+- 🌱 I’m currently working as DevOps Engineer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... rajeshwerk3@gmail.com
+- 📫 How to reach me ? :  rajeshwerk3@gmail.com

 <!---
 Rajeshwer-ReddyK/Rajeshwer-ReddyK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.